svidal-nlive/karaoke-maker/CONTRIBUTING.md

 - Processing state is maintained across system reboots
 - The Redis configuration uses AOF (Append Only File) persistence for better data durability

+Additionally, file tracking has been enhanced with stable identifiers to prevent redundant processing:
+- Files are now tracked using a combination of relative path and file content hash
+- Output files are checked to avoid reprocessing files that already have outputs
+- The pipeline shares consistent tracking IDs across all services

 ## Testing

 Please ensure all your changes include appropriate tests: